kshvmdn/nba.js/docs/USAGE.md

       * Optional error-first callback for your request.

-  - Whether or not a callback is provided, the request will resolve as a standard Promise, use whichever you prefer.
+  - Whether or not a callback is provided, the request will return a standard Promise, use whichever you prefer.

     ```js
     const nba = require('nba').default;